Here’s some tips on how to become an Owner Operator with no experience:

 FMCSA is the Federal Motor Carrier Safety Administration that issues a DOT number to the new entity.
 Filing fees are $300 for first time applicants and may take 20-25 business days to complete the entire process…and you may want free help navigating the government application questions.

-Be sure to work with a truck insurance pro BEFORE you begin the FMCSA application process, and start by reading our tips at CIS Owner Operator Truck Insurance 101.
+Be sure to work with an established truck insurance broker BEFORE you begin the FMCSA application process, and start by reading our tips at CIS Owner Operator Truck Insurance 101.

 How does an Owner Operator with no experience get freight?